jacekkopecky/equations/README.md

 - move it to bananas.jacek.cz

-- back to stats instead of back to overview when coming from stats
+- say "back to stats" instead of "back to overview" when coming from stats
 - assignment page needs to show entered answers? (when wrong)
   - maybe keep record of all attempts?
 - move to next needs to have a visible transition